kicaj29/angular-examples/README.md

 Here we can distinguish two situations:

 Situation A - control uses the same instance of object (view model) that is used in the form.
-In such case there is no need register fn in registerOnChange and registerOnTouched because we use the same reference as in the form so the changes are automatically visible.
+In such case there is no need to register fn in registerOnChange and registerOnTouched because we use the same reference as in the form (outside world) so the changes are automatically propagated up.
 This is not the best approach because model in the control should be encapsulated from the outside (form).

 Situation B - control internally creates deep copy of passed object.